-Both the Half-yearly Report for the period ended 31 December 2016 and the Annual Report for the year ended 30 June 2017 were reviewed in detail and in line with the Committee's responsibilities and formal recommendations were made to the Board for approval.
-The Committee also considered the following significant matters:
+Both the Half-yearly Report for the period ended 31 December 2018 and the Annual Report for the year ended 30 June 2019 were reviewed in detail and in line with the Committee's responsibilities and formal recommendations were made to the Board for approval.
+The Committee considered the basis and reasonableness of the valuation of the Company's quoted investments, as a significant matter.
+The Committee also considered the following other matters:

-- the basis and reasonableness of the valuation of the Company's unquoted investment, Vintage 1; - in discussion with the Auditor and the Investment Manager, the calculation of the investment management and performance fees payable to the Investment Manager; - the prospects of the Company over the three year period agreed by the Board when assessing the long-term viability of the Company, and the appropriateness of the statement from the Directors, as included in this Annual Report; and the use of the going concern principle in the preparation of the financial statements for the year ended 30 June 2017.
+- the basis and reasonableness of the valuation of the Company's unquoted investment, Vintage 1; - in discussion with the Auditor and the Investment Manager, the calculation of the investment management and performance fees payable to the Investment Manager; - the prospects of the Company over the three year period agreed by the Board when assessing the long-term viability of the Company, and the appropriateness of the statement from the Directors, as included in this Annual Report; and - the use of the going concern principle in the preparation of the financial statements for the year ended 30 June 2019.
 The Committee considered evidence supporting this principle and reviewed the statement on going concern for endorsement by the Board.
-This can be found on page 19.
+This can be found on page 18.